Are you pregnant? Are you experiencing unexplained dizziness, and wondering what it might mean for you or your baby?

 If you sleep on your back late in pregnancy, you put extra pressure on the large blood vessel that carries blood from your lower body back to your heart, which can cause you to feel extreme dizziness until you reposition yourself and the blood flow is restored.

-How to Prevent Dizziness During Pregnancy
+How Can I Prevent Dizziness During Pregnancy?

 There are several things you can do to try and prevent dizziness while pregnant.